Presidency of Fidel V. Ramos

-The presidency of Fidel V. Ramos, also known as the Ramos administration spanned for six years from June 30, 1992, to June 30, 1998.
-Ramos is the first Protestant president of the country, and the first Christian Democrat to be elected, being the founder of Lakas-CMD (Christian-Muslim Democrats Party).
+Fidel V. Ramos began his presidency at noon on June 30, 1992, following his inauguration as the 12th president of the Philippines, succeeding Corazon Aquino.
+He is the first Protestant president of the country, and the first Christian Democrat to be elected, being the founder of Lakas–National Union of Christian Democrats (Lakas–NUCD).
 He was included as one of the most influential leaders and the unofficial spokesman of liberal democracy in Asia.